Native title information for landholders

 We strongly support these agreements as a way of resolving any native title issues.

-The National Native Title Tribunal has more information on agreements and their use.
+The National Native Title Tribunal has more information on these agreements and their use.

 Guide to negotiating an agreement

-The following guidelines are aimed at landholders who have had a land dealing approved by us that is subject to the resolution of native title issues.
+The Indigenous land use agreement: Guide for negotiation and registration (PDF, 1.1MB) is aimed at landholders who have had a land dealing approved by us that is subject to the resolution of native title issues.

 Landholders may also be able to address native title by making a non-claimant application to the Federal Court.
 This process allows a person with a non-native title interest in land (such as a leaseholder) to seek a determination that native title doesn’t exist over particular land or waters.